 Andy Humpty-Dumptied onto a steel girder

-Speaking of indulgence, two of the main characters end up in a lesbian relationship.
-Cantero’s clearly trying for progressive kudos here, but I got a strong impression that he’d typed their scenes with one hand.
+Speaking of indulgence, two of the main characters end up in a lesbian relationship that only one seems to be actively pursuing.
+Which is… something.
+Cantero writes this in a way that’s clearly straining for progressive kudos, but I got a strong impression that he’d typed most of their scenes with one hand.

 Worst of all, the story completely falls apart in the last quarter or so, with stupid character motivations and thoroughly unrealistic actions.
 The first scene of part four, in which the gang commits arson, is particularly difficult to swallow.